 HIPAA (Health Insurance Portability and Accountability Act) is your shield when it comes to medical privacy.
 This federal law ensures your personal health information stays private and secure.
 Here's what that means for your doctor's note:

-The good news?
+The good news with HIPAA regulations?
 You don't need to become a HIPAA expert.
 Just make sure you're working with legitimate healthcare providers or telehealth platforms that take privacy seriously.
 A proper doctor's note will never reveal details about your medical condition unless you specifically request it.
-Remember: your employer can verify that a note is legitimate, but they can't ask about your private health details.
+TrustMedical can accomodate these types of requests so if you need help please reach out to our support team at support@mytrustmedical.com

 Just like state laws vary, so do medical documentation requirements.
 Each state has its own rules about: